andyatkinson/blog/_posts/2013-12-13-getting-started-with-raspberry-pi.markdown

 ---
 layout: post
-title: "Getting started with Raspberry Pi"
+title: "Getting Started with Raspberry Pi"
-date: 2013-12-13 00:38
+date: 2013-12-13
 comments: true
-categories: [Hardware]
+tags: [Hardware]
 ---

 I ordered a Raspberry Pi to understand what it does, try a hobby project, and learn about GPIO pins.
 I thought the easiest way to set it up at home would be to order the pre-installed NOOBS SD card, so I did that.
 In the end I didn't use the NOOBS card because I wanted to be able to SSH in to the Raspberry Pi without connecting a mouse and keyboard.
 What did end up working was to flash the SD card with the Raspbian OS.